alphagov/govuk-design-system/src/components/tag/index.md

 ---
 title: Tag
-description: The tag component indicates the status of something, such as an item on a task list or a phase banner
+description: The Tag component indicates the status of something, such as an item on a task list or a phase banner
 section: Components
 aliases: chip, badge, flag, token
 backlogIssueId: 62